teamgofer/MeetNow_WebApp/docs/HANDOVER.md

 - Search for locations and points of interest
 - Create instant meetups at selected locations
 - View nearby meetups created by other users
-- Navigate using three different map viewing modes
+- Use the map with intuitive navigation controls

 ## Key Components

 ### Map Functionality

-1. **Navigation Modes**
+1. **Map Navigation**
-   - **Free Navigation**: Standard map viewing with full panning and zooming control
+   - **Standard Navigation**: Full panning and zooming control
-   - **Bird's Eye View**: Shows both the user's location and selected location in the same view
+   - **Location Selection**: Click anywhere on map to select locations
-   - **Vicinity Mode**: Focuses on the user's immediate surroundings with high zoom level
+   - **Search Integration**: Search and select locations without auto-centering

 2. **Marker Types**
    - **User Location**: Blue marker with pulsing animation